Coordinator: Ellie Esposito

 Building your career one course at a time

 Students focus on one course per session allowing for rigorous course immersion.
 Each course lasts for eight weeks during which students build a strong academic background in the field of educational leadership.
-Students can earn their degree in 2 years without the stress of taking multiple courses simultaneously.
+Students can earn their degree in two years without the stress of taking multiple courses simultaneously.

 The online program offers the same accredited curricula as the on-campus equivalent and is taught by accomplished and credentialed faculty.
 Classes are delivered purely online and blend both theory and practice.
 An asynchronous, online course schedule provides you with the convenience and flexibility you need to earn your degree and still balance life’s priorities.